 A guardianship is a legal process in which a guardian is appointed to watch over and protect an individual who is not able to take care of themselves.

 Once appointed, a guardian is able to take over decision making for the ward—the individual for whom the guardian has been appointed.
 The guardian is then able to make important decisions pertaining to the ward and their affairs.

 The guardian’s scope will depend on the type of guardianship in place and the powers granted by the court.

 Types of Guardianships and Guardians

-The type of guardianship needed and the duties of the guardian depend upon the type of guardianship that’s required.
+The type of guardianship needed, and the duties of a guardian, depend upon who the guardianship is being filed for.

 A guardian in an adult guardianship will take over decision making for an adult who is deemed to be incapacitated or disabled.
 The court will need proof that the protected individual is in a state that they are unable to take care of themselves.
 Guardians may be appointed to take over entirely, or the guardianship may be limited, for example, only giving the guardian power over healthcare decisions.